-- A negative polymerase chain reaction (PCR) test issued 48 hours prior to joining; - Record of guarantine for 14 days before joining; or - A vaccination certificate issued within nine months of joining.
+- A certificate attesting to a medically supervised negative polymerase chain reaction (PCR) test with a negative result issued 48 hours prior to joining; or - A certificate attesting to a medically supervised anti-gen test with a negative result issued 48 hours prior to joining; or - Record of quarantine for 14 days before joining; or - A vaccination certificate and associated booster dose.

 The vessel should follow the same precautions as for Pilots boarding the ship.
-However, as the personnel will be sailing with the vessel, physical distancing and cleanliness will be key.
+However, as the personnel will be sailing with the vessel, SSD and cleanliness will be key.
 After the personnel have disembarked, their accommodation should be thoroughly cleaned.

 The company must inform the PMSC or STS provider if any seafarer falls ill with a fever, flu-like symptoms or tests positive for Covid-19 within two weeks of the departure of their personnel.
-Similarly, the PMSC or STS provider must inform the company if any of their personnel fall ill with a fever, flu-like symptoms or test positive for Covid-19 within two weeks of departing the ship and all seafarers on board should have a PCR test at the earliest point.
+Similarly, the PMSC or STS provider must inform the company if any of their personnel fall ill with a fever, flu-like symptoms or test positive for Covid-19 within two weeks of departing the ship and consequently all seafarers on board should have an anti-gen test at the earliest point.